 Oh, hey.
 Here's another fun fact about myself and my husband.
 We both have shamrocks tattooed on our ribs.
 I guess we should have waited until I had my blog for a bit to get them.
 I don't see a rib in sight.
 It surely would have hurt a bit less.
 We got them years ago for luck.

-The insides are a gooey, mint chip delight.
+The insides of the chocolate chip menthe cake pops are a gooey, mint chip delight.

 - 1 cup water

 - ⅓ cup vegetable oil

 - 3 large eggs